krueger71/krueger71/README.md

 ## Hi there 👋
-- 🔭 I’m currently working mostly on emulators
+- 🔭 I’m currently working mostly on emulators and retro-stuff
 - 🌱 I’m currently learning Rust